 If you are finding it difficult to learn online or by using the printed materials at home, you are not alone.
 Many of us learn in different ways.
 Keep in contact with your teacher and don’t be afraid to ask for help.

 Carer Gateway aims to make your life easier.

-By calling Carer Gateway on 1300 422 737, you will be connected with a new Australia-wide network of Carer Gateway service providers.
+By calling Carer Gateway on 1800 422 737, you will be connected with an Australia-wide network of Carer Gateway service providers.
 They will talk through what you need and help you to find local services and support to help you.